AleksandrShadrin/di.zig/README.md

 * Scoped Services: Manage lifetimes within scopes.
 * Generics Support: Work with generic types smoothly.
 * Error Handling: Gracefully handle errors when creating/allocating services
 * Object Management: Implement your own logic for deinitializing resources, which will be called by the service provider when freeing resources.
+Here [example](https://github.com/AleksandrShadrin/di.zig/blob/main/examples/deinit.zig)
 * Thread Safety: The service provider guarantees that singleton resolving is thread-safe.
 For other usage if you need thread safety use scopes.
 * Support custom allocators for scopes